0xTxbi/arbitra-pulse/news-service/README.md

 # News Service

-This microservice fetches stock-related news from a third-party API.
+This microservice is part of the Stock Sentiment Analysis API and focuses on fetching stock-related news.
 It provides an endpoint to retrieve news articles.

 ## Features